-Known for being the cultural capital of China, Beijing is a modern metropolis built out of ancient foundations.
-While the Forbidden City and the Great Wall loom large in the landscape, the city’s festival calendar brings together its past and present.
+Known for being the cultural hub of China, Beijing is a modern metropolis built on ancient foundations.
+As the Forbidden City and the Great Wall stand contrasted by glittering skyscrapers, so too does the city’s festival calendar bring together its past and present.

-Here are some of the best annual events in Beijing for expats to look forward to:
+While exact dates are subject to change, here are some of the best annual events in Beijing for expats to look forward to.

 Spring Festival (January/February)

 Also known as Chinese New Year, the Spring Festival is the most important traditional event of the year for most residents.
 The Spring Festival bursts with colour and activity, celebrating family across ethnic boundaries.
 Locals start cleaning their houses and stocking their pantries a week in advance as preparations for the festival begin.
-The Spring Festival is said to set the tone for the year and it is for this reason that people avoid negative topics of conversation and medication.
+The Spring Festival is said to set the tone for the year and it is for this reason that people avoid negative topics of conversation and taking medication during this time.
 Many celebrate by eating dumplings and seafood or enjoying the festive atmosphere of Beijing’s streets.

 Lantern Festival (February/March)